With $6.5M in funding, Aircam offers a fast, easy way to share photos at events – TechCrunch

 “If you ask photographers what’s their least favorite part of photography — one, it’s finding new business, and two, it’s the edits,” Ryan said.
 “Some people limit the number of events they’ll accept because of the editing work … With automatic edits, they shoot and they’re done.”

 As for finding new business, Evan said that the company tested this out by allowing photographers to offer Aircam as an additional option for their customers.
-(The company charges the photographers $50 per event.
+(The company charges the photographers $50 per event.)

 But once customers had seen Aircam in action, they wanted to order it again, so Aircam is also launching its own marketplace (currently focused on Southern California) where you can book professional photographers for $99 per hour, with the Aircam service included as part of the package.